-Categorization of the rCSI has been done Figure 2: Reduced Coping Strategy based on the IPC Classification according to/ following the IPC Classification.
+Categorization of the rCSI has been done according to/following the IPC Classification.
 The results indicate that nearly 14 percent of the households are classified in Phase 3 and hence considered to be in food security crisis.
 Additionally, 23 percent of the households are classified in Phase 2 and thus considered to be in the alert phase.